-Ameren Illinois's existing supply portfolio, including the Rate Stability contracts and the long-term renewable resource contracts, is not sufficient to cover the projected load for the 2015-2016 delivery period.
+Ameren'sAmeren Illinois's existing supply portfolio, including the Rate Stability contracts and the long-term renewable resource contracts, is not sufficient to cover the projected load for the 2015-2016 delivery period.
 Additional energy supply will be required for the entire 5-year planning period.
 The main driver for this change from the previous plan is the change in load attributed to switching.
-On average, Ameren Illinois's load forecast produced in July 2014 for the 2015-2019 delivery period is between 64% and 90% higher than the forecast produced in July 2013 for the same delivery period (similarly, ComEd's load forecast produced in July 2014 for 2015-2019 delivery year is between 43% and 62% higher than the forecast produced in July 2013 for the same delivery period).
+On average, Ameren'sAmeren Illinois's load forecast produced in July 2014 for the 2015-2019 delivery period is between 64% and 90% higher than the forecast produced in July 2013 for the same delivery period (similarly, ComEd's load forecast produced in July 2013 for the same delivery and 62% higher than the forecast produced in July 2013 for the same delivery period).